 Northern Virginia is one of the fastest growing urban communities in the United States.
 With approximately 1,304 square miles, the region is the most densely populated in the Commonwealth of Virginia.
 Northern Virginia is comprised of several distinct communities, including the cities of Alexandria, Fairfax, Falls Church, Manassas and Manassas Park, and the counties of Arlington, Fairfax, Loudoun, and Prince William.
-Sections are urbanized with attendant health problems of overcrowding and increasing demand for health services and public programs.
+The eastern sections are urbanized with attendant health problems of overcrowding and increasing demand for health services and public programs.
+Inova Health Care Services' service area is primarily the cities of Alexandria, Fairfax and Falls Church and Fairfax County.